amyspencerproject/github-user-search/README.md

 - Last bit of advice was to build a themes in css and then apply it to root element as an attribute instead of applying theme to each individual item.

+- My validation was not working if there were any letters or numbers along with spaces and special charaters.
+  Answer from Discord:

+  "You need to extend your regex so that it begins with that, ends with that, and only contains that, so this one should work /^[a-zA-Z0-9]+$/
+  The caret means the string must start with this.
+The plus means at least 1 of those characters, and the dollar means it must also be the end of the string"

 ### Continued development

 ### Useful resources